 Influncer marketing is one of the more new and flashy marketing strategies, because it works brilliantly in an era when people practically live on the web.
 Influencers are people with huge followings on the internet.
 They might have a huge number of followers on Instagram, YouTube, Twitter or another channel.
 Influncer marketing is a great opportunity for companies who want to reach out to their target market through individuals that the target market respects and ardently follows.
 With influencer marketing, one size doesn't fit all.
 It's important to tailor your approach to the specific influencer and keep in mind the values of their audience before approaching them.

 Transactional marketing is essentially the opposite of relationship marketing.
+This is one of the types of marketing strategies that have become unpopular.
 You should know about it, but it's likely not something you want to implement since it just won't cut it anymore.
 Transactional marketing focuses on one-off sales rather than customer loyalty and retention.
 It aims to boosts the number of individual sales, but it is not as effective as relationship marketing because it does not consider the customer lifetime value, and how the company can please a customer in the long-term.
 This is where transactional marketing loses out - when a customer feels fully taken of, not just at the point of sale, they'll keep coming back and keep increasing your revenue.

 Direct marketing is a promotional method used to promote a product or brand to the target customer without the use of an advertising middleman.
 Examples of direct marketing include phone calls, coupons, emails, catalogues and targeted online display ads.
 Direct marketing aims to compel the customer to follow through with an action such as visiting a website, calling for more information, providing their personal information for a quote, or straight-up making a purchase.
 Direct marketing is useful for allowing marketers to directly measure the results of a campaign.
 This type of marketing is also called direct response marketing.

 Email marketing is an effective digital marketing strategy that involves sending emails to prospective customers.
+Email marketing is one of the types of marketing strategy that can boost another strategy, such as affiliate marketing.
 A well-executed email sequence can turn prospects into customers, and then turn these customers into loyal fans.